Skip to content

 Optional Broker-Managed Status via MQTT User Properties

-To improve discovery liveness, a broker MAY attach MQTT v5 User Properties when forwarding discovery messages to subscribers.
+As a complement to agent-published liveness (see Presence and Liveness), a broker MAY override or attach MQTT v5 User Properties on retained discovery messages when forwarding them to subscribers.

-• key: a2a-status, value: "online" when a registration is accepted or the agent is active
+• key: a2a-status, value: online when the agent's client connection is active

-• key: a2a-status, value: "offline" when the agent is observed offline
+• key: a2a-status, value: offline when the agent's client connection is observed disconnected

-Subscribers MUST treat these status properties as advisory transport metadata and MUST NOT treat them as replacement for card payload semantics.
+3. Subscribers MUST treat broker-managed status properties as advisory transport metadata and MUST NOT treat them as a replacement for request/reply error handling.

 Error Handling and Deduplication